Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

    - Number of Employees 1,470

-   - Number of Attritions 237
+   - Number of Attrition 237

    - Number of Current Employees 1,233